-Trini Mom in D Middle was created as a space to express thoughts, concerns, ideas, jokes and random musings about what it means to be a Trinidadian mother, wife, teacher and national observer of life in this twin island.
+Trini Mom in D Middle was created as a space to express thoughts, concerns, ideas, jokes and random musings about what it means to be a Trinidadian mother, wife, teacher and general observer of life on this twin island.

 I looked at my husband, he looked at me.
 Casually I asked her still facing front in the car, “what did you say dear?”.
 She replied, “I smoking weed!” confirming what I thought I heard and wished I dreamt.
 Son-son who was having none of it retorted, “Do you even KNOW what weed is?”.
 She replied matter-of-factly, “Youuu doh know what weed is?
 Hm!”
 I was shaking but not externally.
 I turned around and saw that she had taken one of the paper napkin rings from the restaurant we just left and had rolled it up positioning it between her index finger and thumb.
 I turned back around and took a deep breath, “Who told you about weed honey?”
 My daughter then detailed that her BFF told her about weed, her brother smokes it, it looks like dried leaves, you put it in a little paper, you roll it up and smoke it.
 When she was finished I turned back around looked her square in the eyes and I told her, “Listen to me, smoking weed is a very adult thing, it is not even for children to pretend to do.
 You know what happens when you get caught smoking weed?
 The police arrests you because weed my dear is illegal!
 You can go to JAIL!”
 Yes, I crescendoed to make my point and I know it worked because the fear in my voice transferred to her now very wide eyeballs.
 I told her to take the information to the BFF and let her know too to put a stop to THAT game.
 That’s the best I could have done, mission somewhat accomplished, obviously more explanations to come.